5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 • DELETE

-The INSERT command in SQL Server is used to add a new record in the table.
+The INSERT statement is used to add new rows (records) to a table in the database.

 Syntax: